"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 Who can enter

-- Have been diagnosed with localised prostate cancer, are being treated at the Royal Marsden Hospital (Sutton branch) and your doctors think there is a medium or high risk of your cancer growing or spreading
+- You have been diagnosed with localised prostate cancer, are being treated at the Royal Marsden Hospital (Sutton branch) and your doctors think there is a medium or high risk of your cancer growing or spreading

-- Are well enough to carry out all your normal activities, apart from heavy physical work (performance status of 0 or 1)
+- You are well enough to carry out all your normal activities, apart from heavy physical work (performance status of 0 or 1)